15 Best Things To Do In Springfield, MA - Karta.com

 The Springfield Museums Complex is a must-visit for art lovers, history buffs, and families alike.
 Located in the heart of the city’s downtown Quadrangle, this collection of five world-class museums offers a diverse range of exhibits under one admission ticket.

 The Science Museum is a favorite among families, with hands-on exhibits and a planetarium that will captivate kids and adults alike.
 Art lovers can explore the Museum of Fine Arts, which houses an impressive collection of American and European masterpieces.
-For a dose of local history, the Springfield History Museum chronicles the city’s past, while the George Walter Vincent Smith Art Museum focuses on Asian art and antiquities.

 Don't miss the Dr. Seuss National Memorial Sculpture Garden, a whimsical tribute to Springfield’s beloved author, Theodor Geisel.
 The sculptures bring his famous characters to life, making it a perfect spot for families and fans of all ages.

-4. Stroll Through the Historic Springfield Armory
+4. Historic Springfield Armory

 History comes alive at the Springfield Armory National Historic Site, one of the most important landmarks in American industrial and military history.
 Established in 1794 by George Washington, the armory played a crucial role in the production of firearms during the Revolutionary War and well into the 20th century, helping to shape both the nation’s military power and its industrial landscape.